syncfusion-content/javascript-docs/js/Diagram/BPMN Shapes.md

 ---
 layout: post
-title: Pick the type of node among the predefined nodes and shapes
+title: Visually represent a internal business procedure and their relationships
-description: How to choose the type of the node with respect to the requirement?
+description: How to visually represent a internal business procedure and their relationships?
 platform: js
 control: Diagram
 documentation: ug